iomete/iom-docs/glossary/dataset.md

 ---
 title: Dataset
-description: Explore the concept of datasets, structured sets of data crucial for data analytics, analysis, and machine learning.
-Understand the distinctions between datasets and databases, examples of datasets, their role in data-driven decision-making, and the importance of managing, cataloging, and securing datasets for effective data governance.
+description: A dataset is a structured set of data gathered and stored for analysis or processing.
+Typically, the data within a dataset is related and originates from a single source or is intended for a specific project.
 ---

 # Dataset